top of page

 Next Step Advisors: Establishing Authority While Moving Forward

-Next Step Advisors works in a space where David C. Bentall's name carries weight - that's earned reputation, years of knowledge.
-But the company needed a brand that showed they're not just trading on that legacy.
-They're building something.
+Next Step Advisors operates in a space where David C. Bentall's name carries weight—an earned reputation built over years of experience.
+However, the company needed a brand that demonstrated they are not merely trading on that legacy; they are building something new.

-The brand needed substance: clear, confident, grounded in professional credibility.
-The typography is substantial.
-The color story is sophisticated, not trendy.
-The visual hierarchy is clear - this is a firm that knows what it's doing.
+The brand needed substance: clear, confident, and grounded in professional credibility.
+The typography is substantial, and the color story is sophisticated, not trendy.
+The visual hierarchy is clear—this is a firm that knows what it is doing.

-But there's also signal: the design system is flexible and contemporary.
-The website and collateral show movement and adaptation.
+Yet, there is also signal: the design system is flexible and contemporary.
+The website and collateral showcase movement and adaptation.
 The brand proves that the firm respects its heritage while actively shaping the future.

 The insight: Authority doesn't have to mean static.
 It means knowing what you stand for and being willing to evolve how you express it.